CopernicaMarketingSoftware/Documentation/Yothalot/installation.md

 ```bash
 git clone https://github.com/Cyan4973/lz4/
 ```
-(Note: If Git is not installed on your system you can install it via the repository of your Linux distribution.)

 After this command there should be a directory called lz4.
 Move to this directory and type in:
 ```bash